kevin931/PoetryPredictor_Models/README.md

 ## Versioning

-The versions and release tags of this repository does not correspond to the main repository because models are not and do not need to be frequently updated.
+The versions and release tags of this repository do not correspond to the main repository because models are not and do not need to be frequently updated.
 Therefore, this does not follow the release schedule of [poetic](https://github.com/kevin931/poetic).

 ## License